uhasker/getting-things-done-in-next-js/src/chapter2/06-configuring-typescript.md

 #### The `strict` Option

-The `strict` option enables a wide range of - well - strict type checking.
+The `strict` option enables a wide range of—well—strict type checking.

 Here is some example code that contains a few type issues: